nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To add a subsystem to an X-Road member, follow these steps.
 1. In the Members tab, select the member to whom you wish to add a subsystem and click members name.
 2. In the view that opens, locate the Subsystems tab and click Add new subsystem to database.
-3. Enter the code of the subsystem and optional name for it then click Add.
+3. Enter the subsystem code, name (optional) and click Add.

 ### 7.4 Registering a Member's Security Server